Leadership

 Victor Chao, MBA

-Vice President of Chemistry, Manufacturing and Controls (CMC) Operations
+Vice President Commercial Strategy and Operations

 Victor holds a BS in chemical engineering from Brigham Young University and earned his MBA from The Wharton School with a dual major in strategy and entrepreneurship.